mwcm/chord-grid/readme.md

 numpy needs to be installed before madmom

-Below is an image of mase comparison.aup3 project in audacity with expected then analyzed chord labels plotted by chord-grid
+This is an image of mase comparison.aup3 project in audacity with a simple hip hop/r&b song (All I Ever Wanted by Mase) on track 1, expected labels written on track two, then analyzed chord and beat labels (with different settings used) on the tracks below

 ![image](https://user-images.githubusercontent.com/2433319/201976323-958a079c-e2d9-4e17-b01e-2c4257a10439.png)